 Tuition and Fees

 Payments must be made by the due date.
 If your payment is not made by the due date, you risk losing access to your courses.

 - $150 online fee per semester

 - $25 application fee

-Based on 2021 Attendance and Tuition, the total approximate cost is between $5,843.84 and $7,342.16, depending on whether students choose to complete the minimum 11 credits or the maximum 14 credits.
+Based on 2023 Attendance and Tuition, the total minimum approximate cost for 11 hours is $6,320.
 This total includes the tuition, registration fee, and online fee for two semesters.

 Additional costs for textbooks and computer needs are not included in this number, and fees are approximate.
 Please visit the School of the Graduate Studies in the Health Sciences’ Cost of Attendance page for more details on estimated costs.
 Certificate students are not eligible for federal financial aid but may be eligible for a private loan.
 Students’ employers may also offer tuition reimbursement programs.